paramrathour/blog/pages/_posts/2024-12-16-psychology-in-anime.md

 ### The Tatami Time Machine Blues
 ![](/the-tatami-time-machine-blues.jpg)

 This one is a bit tricky to explain.
-First of all, the story of [The Tatami Time Machine Blues]({{ site.url_prefixes.myanimelist.anime }}/49590) is based on the novel: _Summer Time Machine Blues_ written by Makoto Ueda.
+First of all, the story of [The Tatami Time Machine Blues]({{ site.url_prefixes.myanimelist.anime }}/49590) is based on the play: _Summer Time Machine Blues_ written by Makoto Ueda.
 But then, it is rewritten with the characters from _The Tatami Galaxy_ anime such that it feels like one big episode of _The Tatami Galaxy_, making this its spin-off.
 But, you don't need to watch anything else to enjoy it; just jump in and the main story wraps up in the first five episodes.\
 The anime itself is fun, wholesome, and centers around a hypothetical scenario where a time machine suddenly appears, leading to all kinds of interesting events that the characters and audience can learn from.
 > Related fun psychological anime: [Mob Psycho 100]({{ site.url_prefixes.myanimelist.anime }}/32182) and [Welcome to Irabu's Office]({{ site.url_prefixes.myanimelist.anime }}/6774) (an anime which actually deals with psychology unlike this post)